Barcelona On A Budget

 Museu de la Xocolata

-Calle Comerç, 36
+Carrer Comerç, 36

-08003 Barcelona, España
+08003 Barcelona, España.

 Metro: Arc de Triomf (Red Line, L1)

 For the chocolate lover in all of us.
-Here is your chance to see everything from the Sagrada Familia to Disney characters made entirely out of chocolate.
-If you're short of cash, though, it may be advisable to steer clear of the temptations of the chocolate shop!
+Here is your chance to see everything from the Sagrada Família to Disney characters made entirely out of chocolate.
+If you're short of cash, though, it may be advisable to steer clear of the temptations of the chocolate shop.

 Galleries